 Prices are subject to change, so make sure to check any Po' boy online menu before you visit.

 99 thanks to Marvin for his companionship and camerawork.

-For a good local Los Angeles Po' Boy try The Gumbo Pot in the Mid-City located Farmer's Market. $8.75 for Shrimp or Oyster, and $9.75 for Mixed.
+For a good local Los Angeles Po' Boy try The Gumbo Pot in the Mid-City located Original Farmer's Market. $11.50 for Shrimp or Oyster, or Mixed Seafood.
 For menu click here.
 Warning, the seafood Po' Boys have a sour bite because of inserted sliced lemon -- I usually take the slices out.